emqx/emqx-docs/en_US/rule/bridge-gcp-pubsub.md

-# Bridge data to GCP PubSub
+# Bridge data to GCP Pub/Sub

+EMQX GCP PubSub can send MQTT messages and client events to [Google Cloud Pub/Sub](https://cloud.google.com/pubsub?hl=zh-cn), which can help you flexibly choose services on Google Cloud and build IoT applications more easily.

+The following steps will guide you to use this configuration.

 ## Setup